clewup/clewup/README.md

-Hey👋, I'm clew, a full stack dev from the UK.
+Hey👋, I'm clew, a full stack developer from the UK.

 I build beautiful, immersive solutions with seamless functionality.